 Under the installment method, the payments received by the seller are divided into two classes:

-Example: Liz sells her rental house to Dick for $100,000.
-Dick pays Liz a $10,000 down payment and agrees to pay the remainder in equal $10,000 installments over the next nine years, plus 5% interest.
-Liz paid $40,000 for the house and owns it free and clear; thus, her total gain is $100,000 - $40,000 = $60,000.
+Example: Liz sells her rental house to Derek for $200,000.
+Derek pays Liz a $20,000 down payment and agrees to pay the remainder in equal $20,000 installments over the next nine years, plus 5% interest.
+Liz paid $80,000 for the house and owns it free and clear; so her total gain is $200,000 - $80,000 = $120,000.
 This means that 60% of each payment represents gain from the sale, and the other 40% is return of Liz's basis.
-When Liz receives her annual $10,000 payments from Dick she'll have to pay capital gains tax on $6,000.
-She'll also have to pay tax at ordinary income rates on the $5,000 in interest she receives each year.
+When Liz receives her annual $20,000 payments from Derek she'll have to pay capital gains tax on $12,000.
+She'll also have to pay tax at ordinary income rates on the $10,000 in interest she receives each year.

-If Liz from the above example had been paid the $100,000 sale price up front, she would have had to pay tax on her entire $60,000 gain in the year of the sale.
-With the installment sale, she pays tax on $6,000 each year for 10 years.
-She pays tax on this amount at the 15% long-term capital gains rate, for a $900 annual tax.
-But she also is receiving interest payments from Dick on $100,000.
-This means that after she pays her tax she effectively has $99,100 earning interest.
-If Liz receives the entire $100,000 sales price up-front, she would have had to pay a $15,000 capital gains tax the year of the sale.
-This leaves her with only $85,000 to earn interest.
+If Liz from the above example had been paid the $200,000 sale price upfront, she would have had to pay tax on her entire $120,000 gain in the year of the sale.
+With the installment sale, she pays tax on $12,000 each year for 10 years.
+She pays tax on this amount at the 15% long-term capital gains rate, for a $1,800 annual tax.
+But she also is receiving interest payments from Derek on $200,000.
+This means that after she pays her tax, she effectively has $198,200 earning interest.
+If Liz receives the entire $200,000 sales price upfront, she would have had to pay an $18,000 capital gains tax on her $120,000 gain the year of the sale.
+This leaves her with only $182,000 to earn interest.

 Installment sales are not for everybody.
 For example, if you own business property on which you've taken substantial depreciation deductions, an installment sale could be a tax disaster.
 This is because of depreciation recapture, which requires you to pay a 25% tax on the amount of the depreciation deductions you've taken.
 Even if you use an installment sale, you must pay this entire tax the year you sell the property.
 If you don't get the entire purchase price up-front, you may not have enough money to pay this tax.

 For more on the subject, see IRS Publication 537, Installment Sales.
 Also, be sure to consult with your tax professional, lawyer, and real estate broker before doing an installment sale.
-There are many issues to consider, and a lot at stake, so it pays to get advice from the pros in structuring a house installment sale agreement with a buyer.
+There are many issues to consider and a lot at stake, so it pays to get advice from the pros in structuring a house installment sale agreement with a buyer.